gthompsonku/accidents_caused_by_sunset/README.md

-# Driving into the Sunset, Project 1
+# Driving into the Sunset

 ## Team Members:
 * Grant Thompson